douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * estero - abroad
 * estetiko - aesthetics
 * esti - to be
+* esti laca - to be tired
+* esti malsata - to be hungry
+* esti nuba - to be cloudy
+* esti soifa - to be thirsty
+* esti suna - to be sunny
+* esti ventega - to be windy
 * estigi - to cause
 * estimo - esteem
 * estingi - to extinguish